ibm-cloud-docs/dl/dl-route-report.md

 * If a connection exposes a route of `0.0.0.0/0`, that route is ignored when computing overlapping prefixes.
 * Only one report per gateway is available at any time.
 If you generate a new report, the old report is deleted.
 * Older route reports might be inaccurate after you add or remove a connection.
 As a result, if you update routes within those connections, it is recommended that you generate a new route report.
+* Route reports are intended to be generated when validating or troubleshooting configuration changes to Direct Link or attached networks.
+They are not designed for continuous or automated generation.
+Frequent or automated requests are subject to be limited or blocked.

 ## Generating a route report by using the UI
 {: #generate-route-report-ui}